Meta Adds New Tools for Reels Creators, Including A/B Testing, Reach-Based Incentives and More

 Which is very similar to the data notes provided in YouTube Studio, guiding your development based on each element.

-Meta’s also adding new Reels metrics, including Reels-specific Reach broken down by followers and non-followers, distribution scores, and retention graphs.
+Meta’s also adding new Reels metrics, and updating some old ones, including Reels-specific Reach broken down by followers and non-followers, distribution scores, and retention graphs.
 It’s also adding more insight into Reels replays to further contextualize your engagement.

 Finally, Meta’s also adding new shortcuts within the Creator Support Hub that will link you to more relevant Help Center pages.